 Additionally, ensuring seamlessness between internal systems and platforms is a challenge that many organisations face in terms of data management.

-T.S.: It is not necessarily the ‘next big thing’ but there is a marked increase in organisations turning to ABM.
+T.S.: It is not necessarily the ‘next big thing’ but there is a marked increase in organisations turning to ABM and prioritized investing in account-based marketing.
 As a result of the pandemic, marketers have been forced to pivot to a digital only strategy but audiences are demanding a more personalised approach and the successful approaches those which are relevant, and which demonstrate an attempt to understand the client needs on a personal level.

 T.S.: I would play tennis.
 I am a beginner/intermediate level player and it’s a sport that I have loved since I was child.
 Having spent many years as a spectator I started playing as an adult and I love every moment.
 It is a great way to exercise, clear your mind and recharge.